att/deadline/README.md

 # Description

 Deadline is an application for keeping track of schedules.
 In distributed systems it's often very hard to keep track of data.
-Especially as they change over time and by different systems (often different teams).
+Especially as it changes over time and by different systems (often different teams).

-Schedules are defined by [Directed Acyclic Graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
-Most nodes are `event` nodes that have constraints on them.
-Typically it is the expectations that event *e* occurs by time *t*, though you could further constraints, for example, on the content body of the event.  `Handler` nodes then handle the failure when this expectation is not met, usually in some form of alert.
-Other node types are control nodes like `start`, `end` which are explained later.

 Deadline is not a workflow management system.
 It is more accurately described as a workflow *observation* system.
 It is strictly passive with regard to the actual events and workflows it's observing.

 We recognize that workflow management is increasingly difficult in polyglot enterprises and is often hard (sometimes impossible) to unify under one master workflow management system.
 Thus we offer third party observability (and alerting), because it is significantly cheaper in terms of integration work yet still offers a lot value.
 Especially with regard to troubleshooting and reporting.

-# Example Schedule
+# Schedules

+Schedules are structured as [Directed Acyclic Graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+Most nodes are `event` nodes that have constraints on them.
+Typically it is the expectations that event *e* occurs by time *t*, though you could have further constraints, for example, on the content body of the event.  `Handler` nodes then handle the failure when this expectation is not met, usually in some form of an alert.
+Other node types are control nodes like `start`, `end`.

-This example is in fact a re worked test cases, which you can find [here](/dao/testdata/single_event_schedule.xml).
+This example is in fact a re-worded test cases, which you can find [here](/dao/testdata/single_event_schedule.xml).
 It's the simplest of cases with just one event.
 The use case it depicts is this: I want to be sure that system X generates a report every day.
 If it doesn't happen in a timely manner (say within 3 hours of the expected generation time), I want an email sent to me.

+#### Schedule start
+```xml
+<schedule timing="24h" name="my_daily_report" starts-at="2018-09-08T00:00:00Z">
+    <start to="sys_x_generated_report" />
+```
 Looking at the `schedule` element we can see that the `timing` is 24h, meaning it recurs every 24 hours, and `starts-at` midnight.
 The `name` of the schedule is my_daily_report.

 Every schedule must have at least a `start` and `end` node.
 The start node is the entry point of the schedule and it's only functionality is to designate where in the DAG to go at the very beginning of the schedule

-```xml
-<schedule timing="24h" name="my_daily_report" starts-at="2018-09-08T00:00:00Z">
-    <start to="sys_x_generated_report" />
-```

-In this case there's only one node, so we go `to` (the xml attribute) the event element of the same name called sys_x_generated_report.
+In this case we want to go `to` (the xml attribute) a node named sys_x_generated_report.

-Every event node must have `name`, `ok` and `error` attributes.
-If the event succeeds to meet it's constraints, the next step in the schedule is the node defined in the ok attribute.
-If, however, the event fails to meet it's constraints the schedule's next step is to the node defined in the error attribute.

-Event nodes hold `constraints` which is where a lot deadline's functionality comes from.
-This is a constraint to receive this event (`receive-by` element) 3 hours after the start of the schedule.
+#### Events
 ```xml
     <event name="sys_x_generated_report" ok="scheduleEnd" error="email error">
         <constraints>